jisazaTappsi/crashless/README.md

         TypeError: unsupported operand type(s) for +: 'int' and 'str'

-        Error detected, let's fix it!
+        Crashless detected an error, let's fix it!
+        Loading possible solution...
         The following code changes will be applied:

          @app.get("/crash")  # This endpoint has a fatal bug :(